 The exit strategy of a fix and flip loan is quick.

-If you did your research and renovated the property to its maximum potential, you’ll be able to gain some instant equity when you sell it and also be able to pay off your original hard money financing quickly.
+If you did your research and renovated the property to its maximum potential, you’ll be able to gain some instant equity when you sell it and also be able to pay off your original private money financing quickly.

 That being said, if your exit strategy is to flip the property, you will need to have a clear understanding of real estate market trends.
 Otherwise, any unexpected shift in the market may cause you to sell in panic.
 That’s why many savvy investors calculate both a fix and flip and BRRRR strategy when purchasing an investment property; mainly because the BRRR strategy may be the more profitable alternative in the event that the fix and flip strategy fails for any reason.